markostanimirovic/juliette/README.md

 ````

 Second option is to select partial state that you need for current view.
 For that purpose, Juliette's store provides `select` function.
-You can pass the name of state chunk that you need or selector function that accepts state as an argument and returns selected stuff.
+You can pass the name of state piece that you need or selector function that accepts state as an argument and returns selected stuff.

 ```typescript
 const todosState1$ = store.select('todos');